What is cash flow forecasting?

 Additionally, the business owner can confidently ramp up spending on inventory purchases and perhaps marketing expenses as well, given the expected increase in sales due to high product demand during the fourth quarter.

-Common cash flow forecasting mistakes and errors
+Common challenges with cash flow forecasting

 Overly optimistic revenue projections